mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 3. Currently, you will get a warning when the user logs in that the user's group has no name.
 This doesn't impact functionality in any significant way, but is annoying since it shows up when jobs are run on the scheduler, and when new shells start up.

-4. The user should preferably specify the worker node sockets/cores/threads setup in the 03-cluster.yaml (slurm.conf section) file.
+4. The user should preferably specify the worker node sockets/cores/threads setup in the 03-cluster.yaml (slurm.conf section) file and match this with the number of replicas requested by the agent StatefulSet.

-5. The number of workers is currently not flexible and they must be added/removed by adding/removing from the 03-cluster.yaml file.

 Copyright 2021 - MTSU CS S-STEM Summer Research Group